-The Company does not believe the available for sale securities that were in an unrealized loss position as of June 30, 2024, which consisted of 104 individual securities, represented a credit loss impairment.
+The Company does not believe the available for sale securities that were in an unrealized loss position as of December 31, 2024 and June 30, 2024, which consisted of 52 and 104 individual securities, respectively, represented a credit loss impairment.
 Available for sale debt securities in unrealized loss positions are evaluated for impairment related to credit losses at least quarterly.
-As of June 30, 2024, the majority of the available for sale securities in an unrealized loss position consisted of debt securities issued by U.S. government agencies or U.S. government-sponsored enterprises that carry the explicit and/or implicit guarantee of the U.S. government, which are widely recognized as "risk-free" and have a long history of zero credit losses.
+As of December 31, 2024 and June 30, 2024, the majority of the available for sale securities in an unrealized loss position consisted of debt securities issued by U.S. government agencies or U.S. government-sponsored enterprises that carry the explicit and/or implicit guarantee of the U.S. government, which are widely recognized as "risk-free" and have a long history of zero credit losses.
 Total gross unrealized losses were primarily attributable to changes in interest rates, relative to when the investment securities were purchased, and not due to the credit quality of the investment securities.
 The Company does not intend to sell, nor is it more likely than not that the Company will be required to sell the security before recovery of its amortized cost basis, which may be at maturity.

-None of the Company's held to maturity debt securities were past due or on nonaccrual status as of the year ended June 30, 2024.
-There was no accrued interest reversed against interest income for the year ended June 30, 2024, as all securities remained on accrual status.
-In addition, there were no collateral dependent held to maturity debt securities as of June 30, 2024.
+None of the Company's held to maturity debt securities were past due or on nonaccrual status as of December 31, 2024 and June 30, 2024.
+There was no accrued interest reversed against interest income for the six months ended December 31, 2024 and the fiscal year ended June 30, 2024, as all securities remained on accrual status.
+In addition, there were no collateral dependent held to maturity debt securities as of December 31, 2024 and June 30, 2024.
 An allowance for credit losses on held to maturity debt securities is recorded to account for expected lifetime credit losses.